Dinis34/Fallbound/docs/README.md

 ### STRUCTURE

 #### Problem in context
 Design patterns are standardized solutions that developers can apply to address recurring challenges in application or system design.
-For a project of this nature, it's important to have a good code design to make the project more maintainable and scalable.
+For a project of this nature, it's important to have a good code design to make the project more maintainable and scalable. <br>
 When developing software with a user interface, it's crucial to implement a proper structural pattern.
 The code must be organized and modular to uphold the Single Responsibility Principle.

 #### The Pattern